-Not only do patients rely on radiologic technologists, but doctors rely on them as well.
+Not only do patients rely on them, but doctors rely on them as well.
 Doctors need assistance with gathering essential and accurate radiology procedures to make precise diagnoses for patients.

-The images that radiologic technologists produce are vital to the world of medicine.
+The images they produce are vital to the world of medicine.
 Without the noninvasive imaging techniques and the technologists that work behind them, it would be rather difficult and sometimes impossible to diagnose and treat patients.